Air Fryer Recipe

 Method

-- Preheat air fryer to 200°C (392°F).
-Rinse and dry eggplant slices, brush with glaze, and air fry for 10-12 minutes, flipping halfway.
+- Preheat the air fryer to 200°C (392°F).
+Rinse and dry the eggplant slices, brush them with the glaze, then air fry for 10-12 minutes, turning halfway through.

-- Garnish with coriander and serve.
+- Scatter over the coriander and serve.

 Why this works in an air fryer